 Graduate students will be required to write a final report (case study writing assignment) using their own data or any other data available on public databases.
 This assignment will be worth 18% of the course grade.
 Each graduate student writes his or her own report.
 There will be no working in groups on this.
 All assignments for the report MUST be entered into Canvas.
-For the formatting of the report, we will use the instructions from Trends in Microbiology: http://www.cell.com/trends/microbiology/authors.
-Each report must follow that format precisely - up to 3500 words and 100 references in length.
-The abstract must be between 100 and 120 words.
-Clarity and conciseness of language will be important for each report.
 The objective of this report is not just to show how a set of data was analyzed using R, but also to present the results following the standards of a scientific paper.